EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 Certain users of certain safe havens may also have acess to TRE-level compute resources, notably the Superdome Flex high-performance computing cluster.

 This page introduces how Open OnDemand runs tasks and information you need to know about when running tasks.
+The page, [Run containers](./containers.md), focuses on how containers are run via such tasks.

 ---